hbctraining/Intro-to-shell-fasrc-flipped/lessons/even_more_bash.md

 ## Transferring files with `rsync` <a name="rsync"></a>

-During this workshop we have mostly used Filezilla to transfer files to and from your laptop to the O2 cluster.
+During this workshop we have mostly used Filezilla to transfer files to and from your laptop to the FASRC cluster.
 At the end of the Alignment/Counting lesson we also introduced how to do this on the command line using `scp`.
 The way `scp` works is it reads the source file and writes it to the destination.
 It performs a plain linear copy, locally, or over a network.

 When **transferring large files or a large number of files `rsync` is a better command** to use. `rsync` employs a special delta transfer algorithm and a few optimizations to make the operation a lot faster. **It will check files sizes and modification timestamps** of both file(s) to be copied and the destination, and skip any further processing if they match.
 If the destination file(s) already exists, the delta transfer algorithm will **make sure only differences between the two are sent over.**